Blog

 Charting New Territory

-Kerstin and Spencer didn’t know much about business, but they weren’t afraid to venture into uncharted territory.
+Kerstin and Spencer didn’t know much about the fashion business, but they weren’t afraid to venture into uncharted territory.
 Par for the course for Kerstin, who struck out on her own at the age of 18, taking a boat over from Sweden to study at the University of Arizona.
-What they initially lacked in business knowledge, they made up for in strong values.
+What they initially lacked in resale knowledge, they made up for in strong values.
 “We built our business on a lot of principles,” she says, “such as respecting people and treating everybody fairly and listening to people.
 Those are our tenets in business.”